elixirschool/school_house/ROCKET-VALIDATOR.md

 Rocket Validator is a web crawler and reporting tool that lets you automatically check thousands of URLs (or just a few) with a single click.

-The current site for Beta Elixir School has 1,040 web pages.
+The current site for Elixir School has more than 1,000 web pages.
 Imagine if you had to check each web page manually, both for HTML and accessibility issues.
-That's 2,080 checks needed!
+That's more than 2,000 checks needed!

 RV lets us automate this site-wide checking and also schedule periodic checks to constantly monitor for new issues.

 ## Create your RV account

 RV is a paid service but Elixir School contributors have a free Pro account to work on this site.
-If you're an Elixir School contributor you just need to [sign up](https://rocketvalidator.com/registration/new) for a free account, and contact [jaime@rocketvalidator.com](mailto:jaime@rocketvalidator.com) to have your account upgraded to Pro.
+If you're an Elixir School contributor you just need to [sign up](https://rocketvalidator.com/registration/new) for a free account, and contact [jaime@rocketvalidator.com](mailto:jaime@rocketvalidator.com) to have your account upgraded to Pro for free.

 ## Create your first report

 Once you're logged in at RV, you can [create a new report](https://rocketvalidator.com/s/new).
-You just need to enter a starting URL (https://beta.elixirschool.com), and click on **Start validation**.
+You just need to enter a starting URL (https://elixirschool.com), and click on **Validate**.

 Your site validation report will be created, and the crawler will find the internal web pages, and validate each one for HTML and accessibility issues.